-Between 2015 and 2020 the Biopharma Service & Supply sector has grown its share of employment from 21% to 25%, alongside Biopharma Core from 32% to 33% whilst the MedTech Service & Supply sector has decreased and MedTech Core has remained the same.
+Between 2015 and 2020 the Biopharma Core sector has grown its share of employment from 31% to 34% alongside Biopharma Service & Supply (increasingly from 22% to 23%), while the other sectors' employment share decreased.

-Oxford-Cambridge Arc employment by sector:[2]
+Oxford-Cambridge Arc employment by sector:^[2]

+Biopharma Core

+Biopharma Service & Supply Chain

-Med Tech Core Med Tech Service & Supply Chain
+Med Tech Core

+Med Tech Service & Supply Chain

-Employment growth in Life Sciences has been driven predominantly by a mix of Biopharma Core, Biopharma Service & Supply and MedTech Core sectors - growing at CAGRs of 5.8%, 8.3% and 5.0%, respectively.
+Employment growth in Life Sciences has been driven predominantly by Biopharma Core, accounting for 50% of total Arc employment growth from 2015 to 2020.

+Employment in Biopharma Service & Supply and MedTech Core have also contributed good growth and account for 33% and 25% of Arc employment growth, respectively.